 The aggregate financial statements for the whole of government (and its sub-sectors), including the financial outcomes of public sector agencies.
-Transactions, assets and obligations between agencies in the same sectors are eliminated on consolidation.
+Transactions, assets and obligations between agencies are eliminated on consolidation.

 Consumer Price Index

 The Consumer Price Index (CPI) measures changes in the price of a 'basket' of goods and services purchased by households.
 Growth in the CPI is often used as a benchmark estimate of inflation.